List of 40 mm grenades: 40 mm VOG-25 (Russia)

 40 mm VOG-25 (Russian Cyrillic: ВОГ-25) (GRAU-Index: 7P17 (Russian Cyrillic: 7П17)) is a unique type of 40 mm grenade designed in the Soviet Union for hand-held grenade launchers, such as the Soviet GP-25 Kostyor and GP-30 Obuvka.
 Instead of a casing, the VOG-25 is caseless ammunition, featuring its propellant in an expansion chamber at the base of the projectile, functioning more like a mortar round than conventional cased ammunition.

 Today it is used primarily by the Russian Armed Forces in weapons such as the GP-34, BG-15 Mukha and RG-6.
-Several types exist but the most common version is the default VOG-25 high-explosive version.
+Several types exist, but the most common version is the default VOG-25 high-explosive version.

 The VOG-25 is 103 mm long, weighs 250 g, and features a 48 g explosive charge.
 It has a muzzle velocity of 76 m/s and will self-destruct after 14 seconds.

 40 mm Metal Storm (Australia)

-During its time (1994–2012), Metal Storm Limited in Australia designed several automatic caseless 40 mm grenade launcher systems based on their own caseless ammunition weapon design.
-Unlike common caseless ammunition and their weapon systems the Metal Storm design lacked a feeding magazine and instead stacked the projectiles in front of each other in the barrel with the propellant in between the projectiles.
+Australia based R&D company Metal Storm Limited designed several automatic caseless 40 mm grenade launcher systems based on their own caseless ammunition weapon design prior to entering administration in 2012.
+Unlike common caseless ammunition and their weapon systems the Metal Storm design lacked a feeding magazine and instead used a superimposed load, stacking the projectiles in front of each other in the barrel with the propellant in between the projectiles.
 The system lacked moving parts and the propellant was electronically fired.

-The 40 mm grenades used in the systems were off the shelf existing warheads converted to function in the design.
+The systems used the same warheads as existing 40mm grenades.

 40 mm 7P39 (Russia)

-The 40mm 7P39 is a type of caseless grenade used in the Russian AGS-40 “Balkan” automatic grenade launcher.
+The 40mm 7P39 is a type of caseless grenade used in the Russian AGS-40 "Balkan" automatic grenade launcher.
 Unlike conventional grenades that use separate casings, propellants, and projectiles, the 7P39 integrates all components into a single unit, eliminating the need for ejected shell casings.
-This design is tailored for the AGS-40, which fires at a rate of up to 400 rounds per minute and has an effective range of approximately 2,500 meters.
+This design is tailored for the AGS-40, which fires at up to 400 rounds per minute and has an effective range of approximately 2,500 meters.
 The 7P39 grenade features a high-explosive fragmentation (HE-FRAG) warhead and is approximately 132 mm in length, weighing around 0.432 kg.
 It is designed to deliver powerful explosive effects against personnel, vehicles, and fortifications.
 The 7P39 is not compatible with the VOG-25.